markbrennand/force-framework/README.md

 Built with SOLID Principles, Separation of Concerns and Clean code in mind.

+Click the [link](https://markbrennand.github.io/force-framework/) for the GitHub project documentation.

 #### SOLID Principles
 SOLID is a set of five design principles in object-oriented programming that helps developers create more maintainable, extensible, and understandable software.
 These principles are: Single Responsibility Principle, Open/Closed Principle,